Fieldays® Tractor Pull Entrant Guide

 Competition Rules – Weight Adjusted

-- Contestants must not alter the tractor settings that may affect the maximum power output between the dynamometer testing and the race.
-Contestants must not alter the tractor settings that may affect the maximum power output of the tractor between the dynamometer testing and the race.
-However, if the tractor is fitted with an engine management system that could boost the power output of the engine when competing on the track above that which was measured on the dynamometer, then up to 10% may be added to the maximum power output recorded on the dynamometer for handicapping purposes.
+4. If the tractor is fitted with an engine management system that could boost the power output of the engine when competing on the track above that which was measured on the dynamometer, then up to 10% may be added to the maximum power output recorded on the dynamometer for handicapping purposes.
 Entrants are required to identify on their entry form if their tractor has a power boost feature, how this affects the performance of the tractor and/or if the engine management system has been modified from original e.g., “chipped”.
 The judges will use this information in conjunction with information from other sources to determine which tractors this 10% rule will apply to.

-- All tractors must be on rubber tyres, and may be ballasted, but only with standard weights and water ballast up to the maximum level recommended by the manufacturers.
-Additional traction aids are permissible, but their use must be confined to the competition area only to avoid damage to exhibition area roadways.
+5. All tractors must be on rubber tyres, and may be ballasted, but only with standard weights and water ballast up to the maximum level recommended by the manufacturers.
+Additional traction aids are permissible, but their use must be confined to the competition area only to avoid damage to exhibition area and roadways.

-- High idle and maximum power speeds of entrants’ tractors must be within 15% of the manufacturers’ specifications.
+7. High idle and maximum power speeds of entrants’ tractors must be within 15% of the manufacturers’ specifications.

-- Normal tractor systems such as hydraulics may be used if desired.
+9. Normal tractor systems such as hydraulics may be used if desired.
 Entrants must supply their own pins, lynch pins and standard hydraulic linkage cross-arm drawbars etc. as required.
 Chains will be supplied by Fieldays.

-- The chain length will be a fixed length determined by the judges and will remain the same length throughout the entire competition.
+10. The chain length will be a fixed length determined by the judges and will remain the same length throughout the entire competition.
 Maximum hitch height is not to exceed 1.0m above the ground.
 In the case of a ‘D shackle’ and horizontal pin, it will be the centre of the pull bar/pin.
 In the case of a vertical pin, it will be to the top of the lower tongue.
 If the chain is not hitched directly to the standard drawbar, then it must not leave the tractor from a point more than 100mm forward of the lower link outer ball joints.
-Provisions must be made to allow the chain to be attached directly to a bar on the linkage arms (i.e., D shackle, pin, etc.) which the competitor is to provide (direct drawbar hitch is acceptable).
-Appropriate pins, D shackles etc. must be provided by the competitor for attaching the chain to the tractor.
+Provisions must be made to allow the chain to be attached directly to a bar on the linkage arms (i.e., ‘D shackle’, pin, etc.) which the competitor is to provide (direct drawbar hitch is acceptable).

-- The PTO shaft must be readily accessible, and a 6-spline PTO shaft is preferable where possible.
+11. The PTO shaft must be readily accessible, and a 6-spline PTO shaft is preferable where possible.
 All tractors must be operated in the 1000rpm PTO speed ratio when tested on the dynamometer.

-- The dynamometer operator has the right to disqualify any competitor if the tractor’s PTO shaft is in an unsafe or unusable state.
+12. The dynamometer operator has the right to disqualify any competitor if the tractor’s PTO shaft is in an unsafe or unusable state.

-- The competitor will remain in the tractor seat between being tested at the dynamometer and completing the final run of the current race unless otherwise directed by officials.
+14. The competitor will remain in the tractor seat between being tested at the dynamometer and completing the final run of the current race unless otherwise directed by officials.

-- A re-run may be allowed for the first jump at the start, but you will automatically be disqualified if you jump at the start on your second attempt.
+15. A re-run may be allowed for the first jump at the start, but you will automatically be disqualified if you jump at the start on your second attempt.

 Competition Rules - Weight Transfer